 We agree that the Scheme Management Plan should include an Objective and that it be subject to a Council certification process.
 An updated condition for consideration by the Commissioner’s is set out below.

 16. Within 3 years of the commencement of this consent, the Consent Holder must submit to the Consent Authority a Scheme Management Plan.
-The Scheme Management Plan must include (but not be limited to) the following;
+The objective of the Scheme Management Plan is to ensure the efficiency of use and conveyance of water is improved over time and must include (but not be limited to) the following;

 (a) A plan identifying the irrigation area at the commencement of this consent with the number of hectares specified.